Anuj2512/team202-zenith/WeeklyMeetingMinutes-Week2.md

 * *Arpit*: Create level 2 of the game.
 * *Anuj*: Basic code implementation of game.
 * *Tejas*: Implementation of game level 2.
+* *Jainul*: Designing and implementing the modules for game.

 ### What are the current blockers/challenges the team is facing?